Fancy Serial Numbers On Currency

 Binary Serial Number

 These serial numbers can only contain 1s and 0s.
-PMG does not recognize serial numbers 10, 100, 1000 or 1 Million as a binary unless the customer has requested as such.
+PMG does not recognize serial numbers 10, 100, 1000 or 1 Million as a binary.
 Often times the first binary serial number that PMG recognizes is 1001.

 A serial number with a 1 through 100 followed by six zeros.